Choosing Your Major

 - Completion of at least one semester at UC Berkeley.

-- Students whose home college is not CNR must meet all criteria for a Change of College (please note: students pursuing a simultaneous degree are allotted nine total semesters as incoming freshmen and five total semesters as incoming transfers).
+- Students whose home college is not Rausser must meet all criteria for a Change of College (please note: students pursuing a simultaneous degree are allotted nine total semesters as incoming freshmen and five total semesters as incoming transfers).

 - Students must obtain all necessary signatures from undergraduate advisors for each major on the Program Planning form.
 In planning simultaneous degrees, you will need to adhere to all unit and residence requirements for each college or school.